ttokunag/machine_learning/README.md

 # Machine Learning
-I store all my indivisual Data Science/Machine Learning projects.
+I store all my personal and collaborative Data Science/Machine Learning projects.
 Followings are explanation on each project:

+## UCSD Final Project
+I stored a notebook which I develop through Math-Computer Science class at University of California, San Diego.
+In the project, I treated various interesting topics including image compression, principal components analysis(PCA), and so on.

 ## NYC Taxi Fare Prediction
 I created machine learning model with linear regression to predict taxi fee amounts in NYC.
 I cleaned datasets with Pandas, then I visualized the relationship between pickup/drop-off locations and an actual NYC map using Matplotlib and Basemap.
 Finally, I created machine learning model with scikit-learn and visualized the model.<br><br>